Perspective | Golf has never seen anyone like Bryson DeChambeau

 “I just want my hands to be in the same position they’ll be in at impact,” DeChambeau explained.
 “It’s the most efficient way to return the clubhead to the ball. … If you were to design a machine to swing a golf club, how would that machine do it?
 You wouldn’t program the machine to have a bunch of excess movement.
 You’d build it so it’s simple and repeatable.”

-Yes, broad-shouldered and robotic, but flexible and explosive, too.
+Yes, broad-shouldered and robotic but flexible and explosive, too.

 The next step was to reinvent the golf iron — at age 17.